 5. Read to each other

-This might sound like it’s from a romance novel, but there’s some history of this form of therapy.
-Religious counsellors often told couples to read the Bible to each other in the early stages of a marriage, or even in tough times as a form of prayer and communion with the Lord.
+This might sound like it’s from a romance novel, but there’s some history to this type of therapy.
+In fact, religious counselors often told couples to read the Bible to each other in the early stages of a marriage, or even in tough times as a form of prayer and communion with the Lord.
 This shared activity apparently improves the bond of marriage.
-Whether you read the Bible or a storybook, the modern version of this Couples Therapy is the same.
+Whether you read the Bible or a storybook, the logic behind this kind of therapy remains the same.

-These five relationship-building exercises for couples have actually done wonders.
-But, Couple’s Therapy is not a trivial matter and requires serious commitment of both parties.
+These five relationship-building exercises for at-home couples therapy have actually done wonders.
+But such couples therapy exercises are not a trivial matter and require a serious commitment from both parties.
 While these exercises can certainly help, in case of deeper, long-lasting problems, visiting a trained professional is always better.